 Published on 01 Jan 1970

-The study investigated the relationship between teacher professional development and students' academic performance in secondary schools in Kashari South, Mbarara City, Uganda.
-A correlational research design was employed with a sample of 152 respondents comprising teachers, head teachers, and students.
-Data were collected using structured questionnaires and analyzed using descriptive and inferential statistics, including structural equation modeling (SEM).
+The study examined the relationship between social media marketing and organizational performance of tourism businesses in Central Division, Kampala District.
+A correlational survey design was employed with a sample of 123 respondents comprising tourism business owners, managers, and marketing officers.
+Data were collected using structured questionnaires and analyzed using descriptive statistics and Pearson correlation analysis.

 Authors: Byomuhangi Felix